Updated on September 29, 2018

 Which program are you interested in?

 Prospective students who are interested in estuarine and coastal environmental studies are welcome to consider studying in Sasaki’s Laboratory.
-General information is available on Admission with scholarship.
+General information is available in Degree-Seeking Students or

 Dr. Sasaki is also involved in World-leading Innovative Graduate Study Program innovations for Future Society from FY2018.